-Following the on-site meeting we arranged for our survey crew to attend at the site and perform a topographic survey, including taking the necessary levels and details to establish the design parameters for the installation of this new access bridge.
+Following the on-site meeting we arranged for our survey crew to attend at the site and perform a topographic survey, including taking the necessary levels and details to establish the design parameters for the repairs and the improvements to the drain and access bridges and enclosures.

-A benchmark was looped from previous work carried out on the drain and was utilized in establishing a site benchmark near the location of the bridge.
-We surveyed the drain both upstream and downstream of the proposed new access bridge and picked up the existing bridges and culvert elevations in order to establish a design grade profile for the installation of the new bridge.
-We also took cross sections of the North Rear Road Drain South Side at the general location of the proposed bridge, as necessary for us to complete our design calculations, estimates and specifications.
+A benchmark was looped from previous work carried out on the drain and surrounding drains and was utilized in establishing benchmarks along the length of the drain but especially at the sites of access bridge replacements.
+We surveyed the entire length of the drain and also both upstream and downstream of the proposed replacement access bridges and enclosures and picked up the existing bridges and culvert elevations in order to establish a design grade profile for the installation of the new bridges and enclosures.
+We also took cross-sections of the Brush Drain at the general location of the proposed bridge and enclosure replacements, as necessary for us to complete our design calculations, estimates and specifications.

-The Town made initial submissions to the Essex Region Conservation Authority (E.R.C.A.) regarding their requirements or any D.F.O. requirements for the installation of the new bridge to be constructed in the North Rear Road Drain South Side.
-A response from the Conservation Authority was received via email on May 7th, 2020.
-E.R.C.A. stated that the portion of the North Rear Road Drain South Side is located within a regulated area administered by E.R.C.A.
-Accordingly, a permit or approval will be required by E.R.C.A. for the construction of the new bridge in the portion of the North Rear Road Drain South Side.
+The Town made initial submissions to the Essex Region Conservation Authority (E.R.C.A) regarding their requirements or any D.F.O. requirements for work that would be proposed to be carried out on the Brush Drain to be repaired and the bridges and enclosures to be replaced.
+A response from the Conservation Authority was received via email on September 3rd, 2020.
+E.R.C.A. stated that the portion of the Brush Drain is located within a regulated area administered by E.R.C.A.
+Accordingly, a permit or approval will be required by E.R.C.A. for any repairs and/or maintenance works to the Brush Drain.

-Former Ministry of Natural Resources & Forestry (M.N.R.F.) agreements are replaced with new legislation provisions under Ontario Regulation 242/08, Section 23.9 that is now administered by the Ministry of Environment, Conservation & Parks (M.E.C.P.), which allows repairs, maintenance, and improvements to be conducted by the Town within existing municipal drains.
-These works are exempt from Sections 9 and 10 of the Endangered Species Act provided that the rules in the regulations are followed by the Town and their Contractor.
+Former Ministry of Natural Resources & Forestry (M.N.R.F.) agreements are replaced with new legislation provisions under Ontario Regulation 242/08, Section 23.9 administered by the

+Ministry of Environment, Conservation and Parks (M.E.C.P.), which allows repairs, maintenance and improvements to be conducted by the Municipality within existing municipal drains.
+These works are exempt from Sections 9 and 10 of the Endangered Species Act provided that the rules in the regulations are followed by the Municipality and their contractor.
 When eligible, the new regulations allow Municipalities to give notice to M.N.R.F. by registering their drainage activities through an online registry system.